-Now, the expression above (8.16) is evaluated differently for an elastic calculations Nu{saAA} (where pressures and temperatures are given by (8.7)) and for fully compressible calculations Nu{saFC} for which we use (8.8).
-We will see in section 9 that the rationale describes indeed correctly the variation of the Nusselt number with the dissipation number.
+Now, the above expression (8.16) is evaluated differently for anelastic calculations Nu{saAA} (where pressures and temperatures are given by (8.7)) and for fully compressible calculations Nu{saFC} for which we use (8.8).
+We will see in § 9 that the rationale indeed correctly describes the variation of the Nusselt number with the dissipation number.